lexicHQ/docs/build_your_bot.md

 For the above JSON request, it will return “Hello Alan Turing”.

 The code to do this is simple.
-Replace the execute method with the following code in Main.ts which is in the project folder:
+Replace the `execute` function with the following code in `main.ts` which is in the project folder:

 ```
   execute(cb:any){